 (3) Except where the estate or interest to be acquired under this section is one of a particular kind prescribed by reference to a standard form or abbreviated description pursuant to section 38, a description sufficient to identify that estate or interest shall be set out in any notice served under Part 9 of the Land Administration Act 1997, or any document of transfer when that notice or document of transfer is read together with any plan or other document to which that notice or document of transfer refers.

-[Section 37 amended by No. 89 of 1994 s.
+[Section 37 amended: No. 89 of 1994 s.
 39 and 41; No. 31 of 1997 s.
 26(2) and 142; No. 58 of 1999 s.
 83(1) and (3).]

 38. Conveyancing by abbreviated description